Zishrodrigues/meesterproef/README.md

 ## Project features

 I'm focusing on the reader portion of the concept.
-Which implies that I'll be developing a user interface for the users of the app that want to read articles.
+Which implies that I'll be developing a user interface for the users of the app that want to read and rate articles.

 ### Must haves